Matrix Decomposition-Based Approach to Estimate the STARTS Model

-Standard errors of estimates in the TS-MDFA were obtained via a bootstrap procedure.
-For each of 200 bootstrap samples, the model was re-estimated using a multiple-start with 20 initial values generated from the neighborhood of the previously obtained point estimates.
-The standard errors were computed as the standard deviations of the resulting 200 bootstrap estimates.

-In the Bayesian estimation, prior distributions were specified as: $\phi^2 \sim \mathrm{Gamma}(1,1)$, $\psi^2 \sim \mathrm{Gamma}(1,1)$, $\omega^2 \sim \mathrm{Gamma}(1,1)$, $\beta \sim N(0,4)$, and $\sigma_{1}^2 \sim \mathrm{Gamma}(1,1)$.
+In the Bayesian estimation, prior distributions were specified as: $\phi^2 \sim \mathrm{Gamma}(1,1)$, $\psi^2 \sim \mathrm{Gamma}(1,1)$, and $\beta \sim N(0.5, 4^2)$, and $\sigma_w^2 \sim \mathrm{Gamma}(1,1)$.
 Posterior sampling was performed using HMC implemented in \textsf{Stan}.
-The warm-up phase was set to 5,000 iterations, followed by 50,000 sampling iterations, using two independent Markov chains.
+The warm-up phase was set to 5,000 iterations, followed by 50,000 sampling iterations per chain, using two independent Markov chains.
 The posterior means were used as the parameter estimates.
 From the perspective of the potential scale reduction statistic $\hat{R}$, we confirmed that there were no issues.
-However, we found that HMC sampling frequently encountered divergent transitions, even with high adapt$\_$delta settings (=0.99).
-Here we will report the estimates for illustrative purposes.